parkouss/webmacs/docs/basic_usage.rst

   activate the :keymap:`webbuffer` keymap.

+.. current-keymap:: global

 Running a command using its name
 ********************************

 It is always possible to run a command using its name.
-Some commands does not have default key bindings and thought requires to be called this way.
-To call a command using its name, use the **M-x** keybinding, then select in the list (or type) the command you want to run, followed by **Return** (the Enter key).
+Some commands does not have default key bindings and so requires to be called this way.
+To call a command using its name, use the :key:`M-x` keybinding, then select in the list (or type) the command you want to run, followed by **Return** (the Enter key).

-For example, **M-x** toggle-toolbar <Return> will toggle the webmac's toolbar.
+For example, :key:`M-x` toggle-toolbar <Return> will toggle the webmac's toolbar.

 Live documentation
 ******************

-.. current-keymap:: global

 webmacs is self-documenting.
 You can have access to it easily by running the following commands:

-- :cmd:`describe-commands` to let you see all available commands.
+- :cmd:`describe-commands` to see all available commands.
-- :cmd:`describe-command` (bound to :key:`C-h c` to let you choose one command and get a detailed description.
+- :cmd:`describe-command` (bound to :key:`C-h c`) to choose one command and get a detailed description.
-- :cmd:`describe-variables` to let you see all the available variables.
+- :cmd:`describe-variables` to see all the available variables.
-- :cmd:`describe-variable` (bound to :key:`C-h v`) to let you choose one variable and get a detailed description.
+- :cmd:`describe-variable` (bound to :key:`C-h v`) to choose one variable and get a detailed description.
-- :cmd:`describe-key` (bound to :key:`C-h k` to discover what a key binding would trigger.
+- :cmd:`describe-key` (bound to :key:`C-h k`) to discover what a key binding would trigger.
 - :cmd:`describe-bindings` to see the list of every keymaps, with the bindings and commands they contain.